exploratory-io/book/user-defined-plugin.md

 "helpURL" :  "http://docs.exploratory.io/",
 ```

-#### rPackageDependencies (optional)
+#### packages (optional)

-`rPackageDependencies` is an array of package names that the data source extension depends.
+`packages` is an array of package name and version pairs that the data source extension depends.
 For example, if you data source extension depends on `riem` you need to set it like below:

 ```
-"rPackageDependencies": ["riem"],
+"rPackageDependencies": [{"name" : "riem", "version" : "0.1.1"}],
 ```

 #### function (required)